 - Used Dept

-The first and most fundamental concept to appreciate in regard to building a Hi-Fi system is that the signal path of your system is, ultimately, and always will be, a flow of electrons.
-The quality of your electricity and the purity of its path can play a significant part in the overall way that your music sounds.
-For this reason, there are two components which deserve special attention because their value is sometimes overlooked.
+The first and most fundamental concept to appreciate in regard to building a hi-fi system is that the signal path of your system is, ultimately, and always will be, a flow of electrons.
+The quality of your electricity and the purity of its path can play a significant part in the overall way your music sounds.
+For this reason, there are two components that deserve special attention, because their value is sometimes overlooked.

 The Wall Outlet